LongBu/AWS-MLS-C01-Study-Guide/README.md

     * Service role (IAM/IAM Identity Center)
     * S3 bucket
   * Within the studio instance, create workspaces.
 The workspace will need to create/attach an EMR cluster
-  * A notebook must select a kernel at initialization (relative to the technology stack one is using)
+  * A notebook must select a kernel at initialization (relative to the technology stack being used)
-  * Good practice delete your cluster if not using so it's not to be billed, though good to have a safeguard of the cluster shutting down, automatically to avoid paying for them
+  * Good practice delete your cluster if not using so it's not billed, though good to have a safeguard of the cluster shutting down, automatically to avoid paying for it

 #### AWS Glue:
   * Managed ETL service (fully serverless) used to prepare/transform data for analysis
     * upper limit of 5 minutes as it is serverless
-    * Utilizes Python (PySpark) or Scala (Spark) scripts, but run on serverless Spark platform
+    * Utilizes Python (PySpark) or Scala (Spark) scripts, but runs on serverless Spark platform
-    * Targets: S3, JDBC (RDS, Redshift), or in Glue Data Catalog
+    * Targets: S3, JDBC (RDS, Redshift), or Glue Data Catalog
     * Jobs scheduled via Glue Scheduler
     * Jobs triggered by events=>Glue Triggers
     * Transformations: